Epilepsy & Seizures

 Ictal EEG.
 The ictal EEG varies according to the type of seizure.

 Caution.
-The presence of diffuse electrodecremental patterns or paroxysmal fast activity are not seen: then Lennox Gastaut syndrome should be considered.
+The presence of diffuse electrodecremental patterns or paroxysmal fast activity is not seen: then Lennox Gastaut syndrome should be considered.

 Imaging.
 Neuroimaging is usually normal at onset.
 Abnormalities may be found later in life in 10% of cases, including generalized atrophy or hippocampal sclerosis.